hykilpikonna/AquaDX/docs/frequently_asked_questions.md

 ### Where I can find game patches or get one?
 I won't give any help on this repository.

+### Why the file size of compiled jar is so huge?
+It is because Aqua is using Spring Boot as a base.
+It's a upstream issue, not something that can be fixed on this project side.

 ### I have a problem with the *online* aqua server
 I, the fork maintainer, am not affiliated with any public hosted instance.
 Contact to your server maintainer instead.